Vernaccia di San Gimignano: Viticulture and winemaking

 The name "Vernaccia" is applied to several different Italian grapes, such as the Sardinian grape used in Vernaccia di Oristano and the Marche grape used in the sparkling red wine Vernaccia di Serrapetrona.
 Ampelographers have determined that the variety grown in San Gimignano is different and distinct from the other Italian Vernaccias and is probably not related.
-The Tuscan variety is believed to be the oldest grape variety but its origins are not clear with ampelographers disagreeing if it originally came from Eastern Europe, Greece or is indigenous to the Italian peninsula.
+The Tuscan variety is believed to be the oldest grape variety but its origins are not clear with ampelographers disagreeing if it originally came from Eastern Europe, Greece or is indigenous to the Italian Peninsula.

 In San Gimignano, the Vernaccia grapes planted in sandstone based vineyards tend to produce the best examples of Vernaccia di San Gimignano.
-The medium altitude of the vines is approximately 280 meters and the earth is pliocene, made up of jellow sand and sandy clay.
+The medium altitude of the vines is approximately 280 meters and the earth is pliocene, made up of yellow sand and sandy clay.
 The time in which the grape harvest takes place is roughly from September 15 to October 15, with a yield of 90 quintals of grapes per hectare.

 The wine is characteristically dry with crisp acidity and a slightly bitter and somewhat metallic finish.
 Most consider Vernaccia di San Gimignano to be a simple, everyday white; its popularity being owed less to what is in the glass and more to it being the local wine of San Gimignano, one of Tuscany's most touristy towns.
 Despite this reputation, modern winemaking has introduced the use of oak aging to give the wine another layer of complexity and roundness.
 While very different from the historic style of Vernaccia di San Gimignano, the success of these more modern and international styles has not yet been established.

 These are the characteristics for Vernaccia di San Gimignano: